-- Nigeria has been a pioneer in making spectrum licenses available, policymakers could do more to ensure that policy and regulation keep pace with technological change. - To encourage creative use of spectrum such as WiFi and Television White Spaces as this will make it easier for smaller and new operators to enter the market. - Start-ups deploying new technologies can inexpensively use WiFi Spectrum to provide broadband coverage by which it will greatly expand access, particularly in rural areas where large operators do not provide coverage because of its non-viability in terms of profitability for them to do so. - Support the establishment of a network of unlicensed Spectrum Service providers - Creating hotspots for internet access in the rural communities will no doubt help in achieving the affordability target in Nigeria.
+- Policymakers could do more to ensure that policy and regulation keep pace with technological change. - To encourage creative use of spectrum such as WiFi and Television White Spaces as this will make it easier for smaller and new operators to enter the market. - Start-ups deploying new technologies can inexpensively use WiFi Spectrum to provide broadband coverage by which it will greatly expand access, particularly in rural areas where large operators do not provide coverage because of its non-viability in terms of profitability for them to do so.

+Support the establishment of a network of unlicensed Spectrum Service providers